oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

 ## Task 5: View Database Metrics.

-In this lab we will go through how to  **View the Database Metrics of a Database on a VM DB System** using the OCI Console
+In this lab, we will go through how to  **View the Database Metrics of a Database on a VM DB System** using the OCI Console.

 To begin the process of **Viewing the Database Metrics of a Database on a VM DB System:**